 During his time with the organization, San Diego Pride became a more inclusive organization, one that reached out to all members of our community.
 San Diego Pride became a destination event for LGBT people from across the state and beyond.
 The influx of money from outside our own community was instrumental in making Pride a financial success which could give money back to the community.

-These days Larry and his partner Tom Noel own Noel-Baza art studio in San Diego’s Little Italy neighborhood.
-He is still an ardent supporter of Pride and the LGBT community and he remains proud of all that Pride has accomplished since he attended his first Pride in the 1970s.
+Larry passed away in February 2021 due to COVID.
+He is survived by his partner, Tom Noel.
+Larry and Tom owned Noel-Baza art studio in San Diego’s Little Italy neighborhood.
+Larry was always a passionate supporter of Pride and the LGBT community, especially at the intersection of art and advocacy.
+He was always proud of all that Pride has accomplished since he attended his first Pride in the 1970s.